-The Company's Shares were listed on the Stock Exchange on 9 October 2020 with a total of 73,079,000 offer shares (including shares issued as a result of the full exercise of the over-allotment option) issued and the net proceeds raised during the Global Offering were approximately HK\$3,795 million.
-There was no change in the intended use of net proceeds as previously disclosed in the Prospectus in the upcoming 20 months.
+The Shares were listed on the Stock Exchange on 9 October 2020 with a total of 73,079,000 offer Shares (including Shares issued as a result of the full exercise of the over-allotment option) issued and the net proceeds raised during the Global Offering were approximately HK\$3,795 million.
+Save as disclosed in the note below, there was no change in the intended use of net proceeds as previously disclosed in the Prospectus in the upcoming 20 months.
 This expected timeline was based on best estimation on future market conditions and business operations made by the Company, and remains subject to changes based on current and future development of market conditions and actual business needs.

-Set out below is the status of the use of proceeds from the Global Offering as at 31 December 2021.
+Set out below is the status of use of proceeds from the Global Offering as at 31 December 2022.

-Purpose % of use of proceeds Net proceeds (HK\$ million) Utilised for the year ended 31 December 2020 (HK\$ million) as at Utilised for the year ended 31 December 2021 (HK\$ million) Unutilised as at 31 December 2021 (HK\$ million) Funding ongoing and planned clinical trials (including any potential clinical studies for new indications if appropriate), preparation for registration filings and other steps or activities related to commercialization (including provision of scientific and clinical support by medical affairs team, key opinion leader development, strategic planning and market access analysis) of eravacycline, one of our Core Drug Candidates 569 22 547 159 388 Funding ongoing and planned clinical trials (including any potential clinical studies for new indications if appropriate), preparation for registration filings and other steps or activities related to commercialization (including provision of scientific and clinical support by medical affairs team, key opinion leader development, strategic planning and market access analysis) of etrasimod, one of our Core Drug Candidates 569 13 556 118 438 Funding ongoing and planned clinical trials, preparation for registration filings and potential commercialization of sacituzumab govitecan-hziy 759 13 746 402 344 Funding ongoing and planned clinical trials, preparation for registration filings and potential commercialization of Nefecon 380 43 337 97 240
+Purpose % of use of proceeds Net proceeds (HK\$ million) Utilised for the year ended 31 December 2021 (HK\$ million) Unutilised amount as at 31 December 2021 (HK\$ million) Utilised for the year ended 31 December 2022 (HK\$ million) Unutilised amount as at 31 December 2022 (HK\$ million) Funding ongoing and planned clinical trials (including any potential clinical studies for new indications if appropriate), preparation for registration filings and other steps or activities related to commercialization (including provision of scientific and clinical support by medical affairs team, key opinion leader development, strategic planning and market access analysis) of eravacycline, one of our Core Drug Candidates 15% 569 159 388 118 270 Funding ongoing and planned clinical trials (including any potential clinical studies for new indications if appropriate), preparation for registration filings and other steps or activities related to commercialization (including provision of scientific and clinical support by medical affairs team, key opinion leader development, strategic planning and market access analysis) of etrasimod, one of our Core Drug Candidates 15% 569 118 438 97 341 Funding ongoing and planned clinical trials, preparation for registration filings and potential commercialization of sacituzumab govitecan-hziy (1) 20% 759 402 344 344 -

-Purpose % of use of proceeds Net proceeds (HK\$ million) Utilised for the year ended 31 December 2020 (HK\$ million) Unutilised as at 31 December 2020 (HK\$ million) Utilised for the year ended 31 December 2021 (HK\$ million) Unutilised as at 31 December 2021 (HK\$ million) Funding ongoing and planned clinical trials, preparation for registration filings and potential commercialization of other drug candidates in our pipeline 15% 569 31 538 211 327 Funding our business development activities and the expansion of our drug pipeline.
-To further expand our portfolio, we will continue to bring in high value and differentiated innovative assets with attractive risk-return profiles for our four current core therapeutic areas 15% 569 - 569 569 Working capital and general and administrative purposes 10% 380 49 331 184 147 Total 100% 3,795 171 3,624 1,740 1,884
+Purpose % of use of proceeds Net proceeds (HK\$ million) Utilised for the year ended 31 December 2021 (HK\$ million) Unutilised amount as at 31 December 2021 (HK\$ million) Utilised for the year ended 31 December 2022 (HK\$ million) Unutilised amount as at 31 December 2022 (HK\$ million) Funding ongoing and planned clinical trials, preparation for registration filings and potential commercialization of Nefecon 10% 380 97 240 137 103 Funding ongoing and planned clinical trials, preparation for registration filings and potential commercialization of other drug candidates in our pipeline 15% 569 211 327 77 250 Funding our business development activities and the expansion of our drug pipeline.
+To further expand our portfolio, we will continue to bring in high value and differentiated innovative assets with attractive risk-return profiles for our four current core therapeutic areas 15% 569 569 Working capital and general and administrative purposes 10% 380 184 147 147 - Total 100% 3,795 1,740 1,884 920 964